Str3l0k/soutcome-kt/README.md

 }
 ```
 ##### Just a brief summary, since the could is hopefully self-explanatory:
+This example just calls three different functions, which themselves are Outcome based.
 Any execute will only return the expected value if the action is a *Success*.
 Otherwise the the error will be raised directly after
 mapping it to the proper type in *onError*.
 This makes it possible to use the values directly without any unwrapping or similar.
-This example just calls three different functions, which themselves are Outcome based.
+Any code after a error is raised, either automatically inside a execute function or manually through *raise()*, will not
+be executed.
 ```
 Hint:
 You can always call anything in the *action* block,